 - The Mombacho Volcano is home to a national reserve, which in turn is home to numerous species of birds, 700 different types of plants and other wildlife, including the howler monkey.
 A pair of hiking trails provide access to the volcano, though one is much more difficult and requires a guide, but rewards hikers with a visit to the volcano’s dwarf forest.

 - Mombacho thinks so highly of the Spanish cedar boxes they their own web page.

 - Availability of Mombacho Cigars in the US is limited, with an unnamed store in the Pittsburgh area carrying it and a bit of sales done out of their Miami office.
 You can order them via their website, but see the above on pricing.

 - Final smoking time is about one hour and 20 minutes.

-The Bottom Line: I can’t help but think of this as a second-tier Nicaraguan cigar.
-When I came across the factory and retail store, I was excited to find a brand I’d never tried and I can’t recall seeing in the United States.
+I can't help but think of this as a second-tier Nicaraguan cigar.
+When I came across the factory and retail store, I was excited to find a brand I'd never tried and I can't recall seeing in the United States.
 However, after two cigars it quickly became apparent why that was: the flavors are too muted and lack the bigger, bolder flavors of their Nicaraguan counterparts.
 It felt like the flavors were always fuzzy and out of focus, or that they were on a leash that never let them loose.
 The use of an Indonesian Sumatra wrapper is a bit confusing as well, given the relative abundance of tobacco in the area.
 If you happen to be in Grenada, swing by the factory, take the tour, grab a cigar and head out on the sidewalk for a beverage from one of the neighboring bars and enjoy a historic city with lots of charm.
 Otherwise, you can pass on this one in favor of any of the other wonderful Nicaraguan cigars.